billk-FM/HEC-Commander/ChatGPT Examples/04_Markdown_Text_Assistant_-_GH_Flavor.md

 ## Description
-Helpful Assistant for GitHub Markdown and README building
+Helpful Assistant for GitHub Markdown and README building.
+This is a community-built project with no affiliation with GitHub.

 ## Instructions
 ```